microsoft/Mastering-the-Marketplace/vm/README.md

-# The SaaS Accelerator Course
+# The Virtual Machine Accelerator Course

 This learning series is designed to help you speed your time to publish your SaaS offer to the Microsoft commercial marketplace using the [SaaS Accelerator](https://aka.ms/SaaSAccelerator).